Bellfalasch/frontend-wrapped/README.md

+# Front-end wrapped

+Stats and data from Gjensidige and front-end community in whole.
+Starting slide background 3D effect is a variation of the mouse Effect with Three.js demo from codrops.

-# Mouse Effect with Three.js Instancing
+## Mouse Effect with Three.js Instancing

-Demo for tutorial on creating interactive mouse effects with Three.js instancing.
+Based on the demo for creating interactive mouse effects with Three.js instancing made by Codrops.

 ![Mouse effect](https://tympanus.net/codrops/wp-content/uploads/2023/12/instancing.jpg)